apache/airflow/docs/howto/operator/gcp/bigquery_dts.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create DTS transfer configuration you can use :class:`airflow.gcp.operators.bigquery_dts.BigQueryCreateDataTransferOperator`.
+To create DTS transfer configuration you can use :class:`airflow.providers.google.cloud.operators.bigquery_dts.BigQueryCreateDataTransferOperator`.

-In the case of Airflow, the customer needs to create a transfer config with the automatic scheduling disabled and then trigger a transfer run using a specialized Airflow operator that will call StartManualTransferRuns API for example :class:`airflow.gcp.operators.bigquery_dts.BigQueryDataTransferServiceStartTransferRunsOperator`.
+In the case of Airflow, the customer needs to create a transfer config with the automatic scheduling disabled and then trigger a transfer run using a specialized Airflow operator that will call StartManualTransferRuns API for example :class:`airflow.providers.google.cloud.operators.bigquery_dts.BigQueryDataTransferServiceStartTransferRunsOperator`.
-:class:`airflow.gcp.operators.bigquery_dts.BigQueryCreateDataTransferOperator` checks if automatic scheduling option is present in passed configuration.
+:class:`airflow.providers.google.cloud.operators.bigquery_dts.BigQueryCreateDataTransferOperator` checks if automatic scheduling option is present in passed configuration.
 If present then nothing is done, otherwise it's value is set to ``True``.